 Building the UI

 Building a great UI involves more than just adding controls to a screen - it's about creating a fluid and intuitive experience throughout the entire app.
 Users like what they're familiar with, so give them an app that really feels like it's BlackBerry 10.
-Not quite sure what really makes up the BlackBerry 10 experience?
+Not sure what really makes up the BlackBerry 10 experience?
 Have a look at the Key principles of design in the UI Guidelines.

-The first step of building your UI is deciding what sort of structure makes the most sense for your app.
+The first step of building your UI is deciding what structure makes the most sense for your app.
 For inspiration, see the UI guidelines for Application structure.
 The guidelines contain lots of use cases and examples for the different types of structures that you can use in your app.
 For details about implementation, see the Navigation documentation.